LeanKit-Labs/autohost/docs/authprovider.md

 The follow methods are *required* by any auth provider library in order for autohost to function correctly.
 These functions will have a definite impact on the runtime performance of your service.
 Please consider the performance implications when building providers.

  * authenticate: function( req, res, next ) {} // called as middleware via Passport
- * checkPermission: function( user, action ) {} // return promised boolean to indicate if user can invoke action
+ * checkPermission: function( user, action, context ) {} // return promised boolean to indicate if user can invoke action
  * deserializeUser: function( user, done ) {} // deserialize user record from session store
  * getActionRoles: function( actionname ) {} // return a promised array of the action's roles
  * getUserRoles: function( username ) {} // return a promised array of the user's roles